influxdata/docs-v2/content/v2.0/write-data/_index.md

 #### The basics

-To write data into InfluxDB, you will need to have an _organization_, a _bucket_, and an _authentication token_.
+To write data into InfluxDB, you will need an _organization_, a _bucket_, and an _authentication token_.
 (All InfluxDB write interactions require an [authentication token](/v2.0/security/tokens/).)
-If you've installed using the graphical UI, you should have been guided through creating all these.
+If you've installed using the graphical UI, you should have been guided through creating all of these.

 #### Data